liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

   extends the Full view, but provides a specific view class for the screenlet (extending from the corresponding parent's view class).

-For more information, see the tutorial [Creating Views and Themes](/tutorials/-/knowledge_base/6-2/creating-views-and-themes).
+For more information, see the tutorial [Creating Views in Liferay Screens for Android](/tutorials/-/knowledge_base/6-2/creating-views-in-liferay-screens-for-android).

 Great!
 Now you know how Liferay Screens for Android is composed.
 However, there's one other detail that you should know before moving on: how screenlets